9 Home Remedies for ADHD That Are Worth a Try

 Spending time outdoors

 Some doctors recommend melatonin as a supplement to prevent jet lag among weary travelers; there is some research that suggests it can help treat insomnia in children with ADHD, according to a study in the Journal of Child and Adolescent Psychopharmacology.
 “There may be a role in some children with ADHD, but further study is needed,” Dr. Arnold says.
-These are 7 things to know before taking melatonin to help you sleep.
+This is what you should know about taking melatonin for sleep before you start.